Azure Blob storage: hot, cool, and archive access tiers

 - Only the hot and cool access tiers can be set at the account level.
 The archive access tier isn't available at the account level.

-- Hot, cool, and archive tiers can be set at the blob level.
+- Hot, cool, and archive tiers can be set at the blob level during upload or after upload.

 - Data in the cool access tier can tolerate slightly lower availability, but still requires high durability, retrieval latency, and throughput characteristics similar to hot data.
 For cool data, a slightly lower availability service-level agreement (SLA) and higher access costs compared to hot data are acceptable trade-offs for lower storage costs.